KyumKyum/MusicStreamingService/README.md

   > xviii.
 Implemented javasf library to use JavaPanel, Media and MediaPlayer <br>
   > xix.
 Created MusicPlayer class, which can perform play, pause, reload and stop <br>
   > **xx.
 User now can search music by title, and play them.** <br>
+  > xxi.
+Created Playlist table and table for playlist music <br>
+  > xxii. **xxii.
+User now can create and query their playlist.
+It also shows the number of music in the playlist** <br>
   <br>

   - 19:28 28,Nov